Bishal-cs/Data-Structure/Linked List/LinkedList.md

    - A single Linked List is made up of structure nodes where each nodes have two parts - The first part is DATA and The second part is Link part of the node.

 ![Single linked list node structure](image.png)

+   The begning of the list is marked by a special name - **Start The start pointer points to the first node of the list.**